hascodi/TickleClient/README.md

 ```

-### Eslint
+### Development
-the development files for your project you find in src/components/Hassan
+The development files for your project you find in src/components/Hassan

 ### Eslint
 There is a .eslint.json config for eslint ready with React plugin.